-If this does not apply to your proposed work, you will be able to indicate this in the Funding Service.
+If this does not apply to your proposed work, you will be able to indicate this in the Funding Service by stating 'N/A'.

 Research involving the use of animals

 Does your proposed research involve the use of vertebrate animals or other organisms covered by the Animals Scientific Procedures Act?